Do Go On - 541 - The Freedom House Ambulance Service

 Almost looks like a hearse.

-It's like a classic-looking,
+It's like a, it's a classic looking car.

-It sort of got the oldmobile vibe of an old car, but it's been updated.
+It's sort of got the oldmobile vibe of an old car, but it's been updated.

 That's right.